buzzkc/docker-dust-collection/README.md

 ## To-Dos
 - Load all configs and ports from .env and update configurations for flows, and esphome.
-- Add authentication to services, currently no login needed, except for HA.
+- Add authentication to services, currently no login needed.
 - Document MQTT messages and flows

+## Usage Notice

+This software is licensed under the [Apache License 2.0](LICENSE).

+It is provided free for personal and educational use.
+Use this software at your own risk.
+The author is **not responsible** for any damage, loss, or injury resulting from its use.

+Commercial use is allowed under the terms of the Apache 2.0 License.

 **Author:** BuzzKC
-**License:** Apache License 2.0